 - Killer - Killing an enemy improves critical hit damage and reload speed.

 - Precision - Improves accuracy with all gun types.

-- Fearless - When your shield is depleted gun damage and fire rate are increased.
+- Fearless - When the shield is depleted gun damage and fire rate are increased.

-- Ambush - Increases damage when attacking someone from behind or someone not targeting you.
+- Ambush - Increases damage when attacking someone from behind or someone not targeting the player.